The Bash Street Kids: Smiffy

-Smiffy's full name is Aristotle John Smiffy.
+Aristotle John Smiffy first appeared in issue 613, and is portrayed as a jovial scatterbrain.
 When Teacher calls the roll, instead of saying "Present, sir" he says "Gift, miss".
 Although he is sometimes very kind and intuitive (similar to an idiot savant), most of the time he cannot remember what colour the sky is.
 In his brief involvement in The Wizard, he is given the name John Smith.
 Smiffy has appeared in two spin-off strips: the 1971–72 Says Smiffy and the 1985–87 Simply Smiffy (where he appears with his brother, Normal Norman).
 In 2008 he acquires a pet pebble, Kevin, who has his own feature (Where's Kevin?) in The Beano number 3604.
 First appearing in a 2008 Singled Out story, Kevin appears in Bash Street Kids stories in 2010 and 2011.
 In the academy makeover Smiffy has a new brain installed, making him the brightest of the kids.

 Scotty ("Spotty")

-Scotty, whose real name is James Scott Cameron, is a short boy who wears a blue collared jersey and an extremely long, striped tie.
+James Scott Cameron (formerly nicknamed Spotty, now nicknamed Scotty) is a short boy who wears a blue collared jersey and an extremely long, striped tie.
 He is proud and protective of the 976 black spots covering his face, fending off any attempts to remove them.
 Teacher sees him as the mouthiest of the kids; in Singled Out and feature-length strips, he interrupts the lessons with comments.
 Scotty is sarcastic, conceited and protective about his masculinity and height.
 Like Danny he dislikes Dennis the Menace, especially after Dennis menaces him during the latter's 50th-birthday party.
 In the academy makeover, Scotty's spots and aggressive, sarcastic nature are gone.
 In late 2021 Scotty declared that he was tired of being defined solely by his spots, leading the other kids to help him choose the new nickname Scotty, taken from his middle name Scott.

 Wilfrid

-Wilfrid, whose real name is Wilfrid John Wimble is the smallest and quietest of the Bash Street Kids, and has social anxiety, his thoughts hidden behind a green jumper going up to his nose.
+Wilfrid John Wimble is the smallest and quietest of the Bash Street Kids, and has social anxiety, his thoughts hidden behind a green jumper going up to his nose.
 He loves turtles, and resembles a tortoise; his neck is never seen, because when he removes his jumper his vest is just as high.

 He is often simply present in the stories, speaking only occasionally.
 Unlike 'Erbert, most of Wilfrid's mischief is intentional.
 He hangs around most often with Spotty and 'Erbert and, occasionally, Sidney.
 In the academy storyline Wilfrid apparently has a large chin under his jersey, but it is prosthetic and he pulls it off.